Agent-readiness

 Content-Signal: ai-train=yes, search=yes, ai-input=yes

 Set ai-train to no to decline training use while permitting retrieval.
-The spec is a draft, adoption by major platforms is unconfirmed, and the cost is near zero.
+The original draft (-00) expired April 2026; the specification work continues in the IETF aipref working group.
+Adoption by major platforms is unconfirmed, and the cost is near zero.

 HTTP Link headers (minutes): add one response header pointing to the sitemap.
 In Cloudflare’s _headers file: